The difference between Trump's annual physical exam and yours

-On Friday, President Trump underwent his first full physical exam since taking the Oval Office.
-White House physician Ronny Jackson gave a press conference today reiterating his earlier statement that the 71-year-old president is in “excellent health."
+On Friday, President Donald Trump underwent his first full physical exam since taking the Oval Office.
+White House physician Ronny Jackson gave a news conference Tuesday reiterating his earlier statement that the 71-year-old president is in “excellent health."

-“Trump likely received a physical exam that’s close to standard for what a man of his age would get,” says Dr. Okoye, explaining that the examination typically comprises blood work to show the levels of your kidneys, liver, blood chemistry and immune system.
-You would likely also have your thyroid tested, be screened for diabetes and have your cholesterol tested via a lipid panel.
-Also standard for men of this age is a prostrate screening (one is recommended every four years), a colonoscopy (recommended every five to 10 years), and, if it hasn’t already been ruled out, a Hepatitis-C test (recommended by the CDC for everyone born between 1945 and 1965 should be tested).
+“Trump likely received a physical exam that’s close to standard for what a man of his age would get,” Dr. Obianuju Helen Okoye, a public health physician and healthcare consultant in St. Louis, tells NBC News BETTER, explaining that the examination typically comprises blood work to check kidneys, liver, blood chemistry and immune system.
+You would also likely have your thyroid tested, be screened for diabetes and have your cholesterol tested via a lipid panel.
+Also standard for men of this age is a prostrate screening (one is recommended every four years), a colonoscopy (recommended every five to 10 years), and, if it hasn’t already been ruled out, a Hepatitis-C test (recommended by the CDC for everyone born from 1945 to 1965).
 This is all in addition to checking blood pressure, blood oxygen levels, body temperature and muscle reflexes.
-The doctor also will likely palpitate the abdomen to check for abnormality, and of course, listen to your heart and lungs as well as check the ears, nose and throat.
+The doctor also will likely palpitate the abdomen to check for abnormality, and of course, listen to heart and lungs as well as check the ears, nose and throat.

 “Like any older man, Trump would be screened for abdominal aortal aneurysm, for which he's certainly at risk by given his behavior and age,” adds Dr. Catherine S. Forest, clinical associate professor, primary care and population health, and medical director at Stanford Health Center at Los Altos.